sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 - **Frontend Configuration**: Allows configuration of which parameters should be shown and in which order in the chatbot settings form.
 - **The blue icon**: Indicates that the setting differs from the original.

+### Limitations
+- **Only one** chatbot can be edited on one page.
+That means you can only use the shortcode once on a page/post.

 ## Dependencies
 - AI Engine or AI Engine Pro plugin must be active.